 Analysis of Project Alternatives

-The San Diego Water Board has chosen as its preferred alternative the current proposed project to amend the San Diego Region Basin Plan to incorporate a numeric objective for perennial and seasonal streams and narrative guidance for the development of future biological objectives.
+The San Diego Water Board has chosen as its preferred alternative the current proposed project to amend the San Diego Region Basin Plan to incorporate a numeric objective for perennial and seasonal streams and narrative guidance for the development of future biological objectives (the Stream Biological Objective).
 No other alternative fully meets the goals and intent of the project.
 Of the considered alternatives, the most preferred alternative would be the Antidegradation Only Alternative, as it would ensure the protection of Beneficial Uses of streams using CSCI scores at least based on their current condition.
 However, this alternative would not result in meaningful guided restoration within the existing regulatory framework.

 Water Code Sections 13241, 13242, and Antidegradation